Skip to main content

 Blenheim market place, 1890s

-Blenheim, in the north of the South Island, was built at the junction of two rivers as a river port, close to sea level.
-Floods occurred regularly in the late 19th century, and continued until the 1960s when effective flood protection was built at considerable expense.
+Blenheim, in Marlborough, was built as a port at the junction of two rivers, close to sea level.
+Floods occurred regularly in the late 19th century and continued until the 1960s, when effective flood protection was built at considerable expense.

 Te whakamahi i tēnei tūemi